Crack 'n' Cheese

 About the topping.
 You may need more or less topping depending on the diameter of your pot.

 For a crunchy topping.
 Melt 2 tablespoons of butter and mix in 1/4 cup plain bread crumbs, panko, croutons, crumbled Ritz crackers or saltines, or French's fried breaded onions from the can, or a blend.
 I'm partial to Ritz Crackers with French's Onions.
-To go another way altogether, one of my recipe testers swears by queso and gorgonzola cheese as a topping.
-They didn't crisp, but he loved it anyway.
+Add this last after the cheese.

 Optional toppings.
 Sprinkle fresh parsley, chives, or chopped green onions on top before serving or you can put them in a bowl on the table for people to use if they wish.
 Caramelized onions have a big wow factor.